 From Larch Mountain, go back to the Historic Columbia River Highway and continue east a few miles to the exit for Crown Point State Park and the Vista House at Crown Point State Scenic Viewpoint .
 This octagonal stone structure stands 733 feet above the river.
 The view is amazing: To the east the Cascades look down on the river; back toward the west, cliffs retreat and wooded islands dot the Columbia's broad reaches.
 There are historical displays in the building's visitor center, and staff workers are quite knowledgeable about the gorge.
 The Vista House is a good rest stop.

-Now you're ready for some waterfall action; there are literally dozens along a 20-mile stretch of the highway.
+Now you're ready for some waterfall action, which is perfect when you need fun things to do with friends; there are literally dozens along a 20-mile stretch of the highway.
 Many of them can conveniently be viewed via short walks from parking lot turnoffs, all prominently signed.
 Latourell Falls, first in the series, is one of the most easily accessible (watch for the Guy W. Talbot State Park sign; the parking lot is right off the road).
 Reached by a 10-minute walk along a shady paved path, it's a beauty—a plunge fall that cascades straight as an arrow into a small pool.
-The wooden footbridge that crossed the creek is a good vantage point for photos.
+The wooden footbridge that crosses the creek is a good vantage point for photos.

 Bridal Veil Falls is in Bridal Veil State Park.
 Located in a shady glen, this two-tiered fall also drops into a pool.
 The round-trip hike is two-thirds of a mile.
 The trail descends to the falls, but you'll have a moderate climb coming back.
 There are benches along the way where you can stop and catch your breath.